We pay tribute to some friends of AMEB (NSW)

 Will the candidate receive a certificate?

 Yes.
 Once the assessment has been made, the report and result will be available on AMEB Connect and the appropriate certificate will be mailed to the enrolling person.
-The turnaround time will vary from two to four weeks, depending on the volume of examinations.
+The turnaround time will vary from two to four weeks, depending on the volume of examinations and postal services.

 What if the video recording is not of good quality?